Find Fall Fun and Community Education at the Special Education Expo in Macomb County

-“The nice thing about this event is that it’s great for families, adults and children,” says Justin Michalak, Assistant Superintendent for Special Education and Student Services for the Macomb Intermediate School District (MISD).
+“The nice thing about this event is that it’s great for families, adults and children,” says Justin Michalak, MISD’s Assistant Superintendent for Special Education and Student Services.
 “It’s about bringing the whole Macomb community together for the purpose of supporting students with special needs.”

-The event is free for individuals with special needs along with their parents, guardians and other family members.
+This inclusive event is free for individuals with special needs — along with their parents, guardians and other family members — but be sure to register.
 There will also be free goodie bags and books given away.

 Events and entertainment offered at the Special Education Expo

 “This event will take place indoors and outdoors,” says Michalak.
-“It will include magicians, touch-a-truck, a petting zoo, cider and donuts, bounce houses for kids and a lot of community support including over 60 community agencies that assist students with disabilities and their families.”
+“It will include magicians, touch-a-truck, a petting zoo, cider and doughnuts, bounce houses for kids and a lot of community support — including over 60 community agencies that assist students with disabilities and their families.”

-Along with cider and donuts, other food available to families will include hot dogs, chips, cookies, pop and popcorn.
+Along with cider and doughnuts, other food available to families will include hot dogs, chips, cookies, pop and popcorn.

-“There will be DJs and princesses walking around engaging with kids and families,” he says.
-“Also, businesses will bring their construction vehicles, public safety vehicles such as police cars, fire trucks, ambulances and buses will be available for kids to enjoy by getting up close to them.”
+“There will be DJs and princesses walking around engaging with kids and families,” Michalak adds.
+“Also, businesses will bring their construction vehicles, public safety vehicles.
+Poloce cars, fire trucks, ambulances and buses will be available for kids to enjoy by getting up close to them.”

 How parents can stay involved beyond the Special Education Expo

-Parents of children with special needs can join the Parent Advisory Committee (PAC) and attend monthly meetings.
+After the fun is done, parents of children with special needs can join the Parent Advisory Committee and attend monthly meetings.

 For more information on living and learning in Macomb County, visit Make Macomb Your Home.
 Find more articles like this at Metro Parent’s A Family Guide to Macomb County.